-Developed by Dr Alan Howard as a formula VLCD, this does remain the greater part of its present-day usage.
-However, about 10 years ago it evolved into a more flexible series of dietary energy intake levels (1500, 1200, 1000, 810, 615, 440kcal/d), allowing titration of energy intake against the client or patient's response.
+Cambridge Weight Plan is a flexible series of dietary energy intake levels (1500, 1200, 1000, 800, 600kcal/d), allowing titration of energy intake against the client or patient's response.
 This is interesting historically because in the late 19th century a step-wise titration upwards of dietary energy was offered to people with diabetes, following a fast to clear the urine of reducing sugars.
 Now this remarkably precise titration process (precise because it includes formula food products rather than non-formula foods alone) can be applied with a step-wise reduction or increase of energy intake according to need.

-Very low-calorie diets (VLCDs) give the most effective weight losses, but sometimes a part-formula and part-food diet can achieve remarkable weight loss.
+Very low-calorie diets (VLCDs 800kcal/d or less) give the most effective weight losses, but sometimes a part-formula and part-food diet can achieve remarkable weight loss.
 Dietary adherence tends to be poorer at the higher energy intake levels and patients tend to be hungrier, but nevertheless energy intake levels above 800kcal/d can give good results.